 In the 1960s, scientists typically studied neuroblastomas only to fight the cancerous cell growths, which most often afflict infants and young children.
 Nirenberg made an innovative move by using the tumor cells towards a different end--he wanted to study the formation of neurons in tissue culture.
 Tissue cultures are small amounts of undifferentiated tissues or single cells grown in an artificial environment such as a petri dish.
 Nirenberg's study of neuroblastoma was one of the first times neurobiologists used tissue cultures, an experimental method that now pervades the field.
 The innovative use of tissue cultures forced Nirenberg to learn new experimental methods.
 "I had never done any tissue culture research before," Nirenberg remembered in a 2001 interview, "I just jumped in with feet, hands, and everything."
 Nirenberg enlisted the help of a fellow colleague at the NIH, Dr. Phillip Nelson, an expert neurophysiologist who taught Nirenberg the new methods needed to analyze the neuroblastoma tissue cultures.
 In turn, Nirenberg taught Nelson the biology needed to study the molecular components of the research.

 Nirenberg and Nelson's combined approach to tissue cultures allowed for the neuroblastoma cells to develop in vitro.
 With the in vitro method neurobiologists could remove the neuroblastoma cells from the original tumor, grow the cells on petri dishes, and then study them with a microscope while they were still developing.
 The neurons could then be observed and studied in this isolated state.
 As Nirenberg and Nelson mastered the neuroblastoma system, they were able to clone and grow tumor cells based on the neural properties of the neuroblastomas, thereby creating cell lines of tissue cultures with desired characteristics.
 Nirenberg could develop specific cell lines based on characteristic traits such as how fast the neurons grew, how receptive the neurons were to morphine, or how the neurons synthesized a given neurotransmitter.
 Nirenberg and Nelson farmed a variety of different cell lines and even created a cell bank to store the various strains.
-Scientists all over the world still request samples of these cell lines from Nirenberg's laboratory.
+For decades, Nirenberg's lab furnished samples of these cell lines to scientists all over the world.

 The cell lines were used for multiple projects.
 For example, Nirenberg, with the help of post-doctoral fellow Xandra O. Breakefield, developed an experimental method that could distinguish neurons from the neuroblastoma system based on their abilities to synthesize different neurotransmitters.
 This method let Nirenberg and Breakefield classify the various cell lines formed from neuroblastomas even more precisely.
 Although Breakefield worked with Nirenberg at the NIH in the 1970s, this formal collaboration was not their first encounter.
 Breakefield initially contacted Nirenberg in 1962 when she was a sophomore at Wilson College in Chambersburg, Pennsylvania.
 Interested in biology, Breakefield sought career advice from the biochemist who had just deciphered the first word of the genetic code.
 Breakefield even visited Nirenberg's laboratory in 1962 to watch science in action.
 A decade later, Breakefield joined Nirenberg's laboratory as a post-doctoral fellow.